Midnight Club II: Reception

 The game was met with positive reception.
 Metacritic gave it a score of 85 out of 100 for the PlayStation 2 version 86 out of 100 for the Xbox version, and 81 out of 100 for the PC version.

 Entertainment Weekly gave it a B+ and stated that "whether racing against the clock or attempting to beat the other drivers in checkpoint contests, memorizing the maps and finding the many shortcuts is crucial".
 The Village Voice gave the PS2 version a score of eight out of ten and wrote that "the only way [Rockstar] could make [the game] better would be to set it in Boston, where drunks get kicked out of the bars long after the T has shut down, flooding construction-choked highways".
 Maxim also gave the game a score of eight out of ten and said that "it may not boast garages bloated with the usual name-brand chick magnets you find in other racing games, but the dark racing underbelly of Midnight Club II has every bit as many thrills as the leading grease monkey autopia".
-However, Playboy gave it 75%: "Touchy controls require precision to avoid wrecking or, even worse, forking over your ride to a Frenchie".

-The game has sold 1.28 million copies worldwide on the PlayStation 2 version.
+Playboy gave it 75% and noted its controls as "touchy" and imprecise.